 Pros and Cons of the Semi-Elemental Diet for SIBO

-The following pros and cons can help you decide whether you might thrive on a semi-elemental diet:
+The following list of pros and cons can help you decide whether you might thrive on a semi-elemental diet while recovering from SIBO:

 - Formulas take the guesswork out of meal planning

 - Easy to digest; lets your gut rest and recover